marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 <img src='../images/ba.png'
        style="width:100px;height:100px;"/>

 At this point, you have a working OCP cluster on your platform of choice.
-Your **<environment-name>**-env.sh configuration file will contain details of the platform and OCP installation.
+Your <**ENVIRONMENT_NAME**>-env.sh configuration file will contain details of the platform and OCP installation.
 You will now add to this file, the details of:

 1) The Cloud Pak info that you wish to install